Professional runner, Ryan Grant, blows out his

 laughing in the dark.
 Had she seen him before somewhere?
 His

-physique didn’t match any of the football players she had been in
+physique didn’t match any of the football players she had

 contact with.
-Surely the strange bend in his nose would stand out
+Surely the strange bend in his nose would

 enough in her memory.
 It gave him a reckless air she found